 Therefore, though an atheist, not a theologian, Shaw nevertheless made a brilliant discovery: a spiritual life is also a practical life.
 Yet such practicality does not depend on knowledge so much as understanding.

-Too many persons today, however, concern themselves with knowledge, whether it be intellectual or carnal, and in doing so they sidestep the concept of understanding.
+Too many persons today, however, preoccupy themselves with knowledge, whether it be intellectual or carnal, and in doing so they sidestep the concept of understanding.
 Why?
-Because understanding involves “standing under something,” and that something is the law—not the local penal code, but the law of lack and limitation, the agony of being itself, as it stands on the brink of redemption through divine love.
+Because understanding involves “standing under something,” and that something is the “law”—not the local penal code, but the psychological law of lack and limitation that holds the agony of being itself as it stands on the brink of redemption through divine love.
 All the pages of knowledge flap uselessly in the swirling gusts that blow along that ridge.

 Not